levelspend/levelspend.github.io/README.md

   choose.
 No one knows this rate in advance; the honest way to use the tool is to try several values and see how much the results move.

 These omissions are intentional.
-The tool answers one question — given a steady real return, what level of real spending is consistent with your resources — and answers it transparently.
+The tool answers one question and answers it transparently: given a steady real return, what level of real spending is consistent with your resources?
 The complete model fits in about 80 lines of readable JavaScript inside the file.
 ## Method

 Retirement consumption is the annuity payment that amortizes the